The Colonialism of Chinese Medicine Skepticism

 But essentially — if a treatment is not understood in their western based terms — it does not exist.
 Whitewashing at its best.
 Here is another perfect example (directly linked from Fb):

 Log into Facebook to start sharing and connecting with your friends, family, and people you know.

 TCM is a more complex issue to study than say, homeopathy (which I do not believe in and loathe that people often lump these approaches together).
 I’m not claiming the process of empirical research itself as excessive, I’m saying it is far more nuanced than people imagine when studying TCM, precisely because of the sheer number of variables when producing customized individual-based formulas — as is the tradition.

 In other words, the tradition is based on variables.

-This is the polar opposite of the “take a pill for the headache” approach in the west — which don’t get me wrong — is amazing!
-This is why I defended vaccines so hard in Part 3!
+This is the polar opposite of the “take a pill to make the headache go away without addressing the underlying factors that caused it to begin with (more often than not, simple dehydration)” approach in the west — which don’t get me wrong — is amazing!
+This is why I defended vaccines so hard in Part 3 of my essay series!
 Here, I am simply highlighting the difference & why quality research is still in its infancy: Whether with herbal formulas or acupuncture combinations, you simply cannot prescribe one protocol for large groups of people with the same condition (ex. acid reflux) — you must take the presentation of the entire individual into account.
 TCM never separates the symptom from the person, thus every prescription is individualized.